 Or maybe your guilt stems from worrying that something will happen to your parent while you are away.
 This type of thinking is unproductive worrying, writes Dr. Robert L. Leahy, the author of “The Worry Cure: 7 Steps to Stop Worry From Stopping You,” where we imagine worst-case scenarios.
 He suggests the best way to overcome it is to accept your own limitations.
 You can’t control everything that happens in your parent’s life, and whatever might happen while you are away could just as easily happen while you are home.

-So now that you’ve planned for coverage, communication and your conscience, all you need to plan is your itinerary.
+And once you’ve planned for coverage, communication and your conscience, all you need to plan is your itinerary.